FelixOnline/v2/content/articles/2016-5-13-matrix-of-eclairs.md

 Let’s start with the basics.
 What are eclairs?
 Wikipedia defines them as “an oblong pastry made with choux dough filled with a cream and topped with icing.”
 Or according to my dear friend Carolyn – posh French hot dogs.

 And Maitre Choux?
-To most of you it may be just a patisserie on the ooh\-la\-la French side of South Kensington.
-In fact, it is the world’s first and only choux specialist patisserie where the three\-vMichelin star chef Joakim Prat transforms the traditional French delights into works of art.
+To most of you it may be just a patisserie on the ooh-la-la French side of South Kensington.
+In fact, it is the world’s first and only choux specialist patisserie where the three-vMichelin star chef Joakim Prat transforms the traditional French delights into works of art.

 You really have to go see for yourself.
 The small shop with a simple, white exterior with colourful dots everywhere.
 You really cannot miss it between the typical, boring, old red brick houses.
 If you are lucky, you also get a strong whiff of that warm, cosy, aromatic scent of baking choux drifting from the ovens in the basement.